nikkilocke/AccountServer/AccountServer/help/banking.md

 As you tick off each transaction, the cleared balance and difference is updated automatically.
 For the statement to reconcile, the difference should be zero.

-If you are unable to reconcile (perhaps because there are some transactions missong, or with the wrong value), you can press the *Leave* button to save your work so far, enter or edit the incorrect transactions, and return.
+If you are unable to reconcile (perhaps because there are some transactions missing, or with the wrong value), you can press the *Leave* button to save your work so far, enter or edit the incorrect transactions, and return.

 If the reconciliation balances, you can save it - this will mark all the ticked transactions as reconciled (The *Clr* column will show an 'X' on the bank detail screen).